cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 ### The Beast

-During development of their newest product, the company decided to adapt the previous one as a component.
+During the development of their newest product, the company decided to adapt the previous one as a component.
 The new product is a **server-client architecture on-prem**.
 The old product is a **desktop application**.

 The app is a massive monolith containing UI code, internal states, license management, a database, etc.